NondairyDig/rootkite/README.md

 - Blocks system rebooting and shutdown.
 - Creates a backdoor using a reverse shell.
 - Keylogger.
-- Root itself in system(insert on system boot).
+- Root itself in the system(insert on system boot).

 ## How to Use